sxqib/ChatGPT-with-Plugins/README.md

 ## Note:

-> Currently, the only plugin url form it can handle is the one that ends with ```/.well-known/ai-plugin.json``` and do not require authentication.
+> Currently, the only plugin url form it can handle is the one that ends with ```/.well-known/ai-plugin.json``` and does not require authentication.

 > Even if you select more than one plugin, only one plugin is used for making a response.